eProsima/code-style/README.md

 This document describes the code style for the [*eprosima Fast DDS* project](https://github.com/eProsima/Fast-DDS) in order to improve the code readability and maintainability.

 This code style is enforced through unit tests run automatically every time a pull request is done using [*uncrustify*](https://github.com/uncrustify/uncrustify).
-Latest results from these tests can be found [here](http://jenkins.eprosima.com:8080/job/fastdds_github_uncrustify/lastBuild/).
+The latest results from these tests can be found [here](http://jenkins.eprosima.com:8080/job/fastdds_github_uncrustify/lastBuild/).
 These tests only run over those files where changes have been made.
 Over time, this code style will apply to all source files.

 ## Language and Standard

 *eprosima Fast DDS* project is mostly written in C++.
-The Standard followed is C++14.
+The followed Standard is C++14.

 ## Formatting

 The code style is formalized in the [uncrustify.cfg](uncrustify.cfg) file for the uncrustify tool.
-Below, the more important rules that are enforced are listed.
+The most important rules that are enforced are listed below.

 ### Line length